Mc Pheeters Antique Militaria

 Home Page About Us Ordering Information Links

-MODEL 1879 WHITMAN SADDLE BAGS: A necessary piece of horse equipment to complete your saddle display, this set of Model 1879 Whitman Saddlebags is in remarkably nice condition.
-Introduced with the other Horse Equipments recommended by the Cavalry Board of 1879, while the saddles apparently were not made or issued in any great numbers, these unique saddle bags gained a substantial acceptance in the field and were used not only with the Whitman saddles, but with the McClellan Saddles, Models 1874 and 1885, available in the field at the same time, as evidenced by known period photographs.
+MODEL 1879 WHITMAN SADDLE BAGS – A VERY NICE SELECTION OF A KEY PIECE OF INDIAN WAR CAVALRY EQUIPMENT: A necessary piece of horse equipment to complete your saddle display, these sets of Model 1879 Whitman Saddlebags have survived in remarkably nice condition.
+Introduced with the other Horse Equipments recommended by the Cavalry Board of 1879, while the saddles apparently were not made or issued in any great numbers, these unique saddle bags gained a substantial acceptance in the field.

-The seat, or yoke connecting the two bags that passes across the back of the saddle, is strong and complete with both leather keys used to secure the saddlebags to the foot loops on the rear sidebar extensions of the saddle, both footloop reinforcement plates intact, and the center round reinforcement plate intact.
-There is also a neatly executed hole cut in a cloverleaf pattern above each of the footloop slots and the leather around each of these holes has been reinforced with stitching.
-As the footloop slots on the M1879 Saddlebags were situated for the foot loops on the Whitman Saddles, when these bags were used on the McClellan Saddles the footloop slots did not necessarily match up with the footloops on the cantle of the McClellans.
-In order to secure these bags on a McClellan, either a second set of footloop slots had to be cut, or as in this case, an expedient method was used that is known to have been used as early as the M1868 McClellans – simply punching a set of holes that would correspond to the spacing of the equipment rings on the rear side bar extensions of the saddle.
-The saddlebags were then placed on the cantle, the saddle bag stud was engaged and the equipment rings were pulled through the holes in the saddlebag yoke and the friction of the yoke leather against the staple holding the ring in the saddle was sufficient to keep the bags in place.
-When the leather was new and still had some give to it, a relatively small hole was sufficient for the ring to pass through and still be small enough to be held in place by the ring.
+The seat, or yoke connecting the two bags that passes across the back of the saddle, is complete with both leather keys used to secure the saddlebags to the foot loops on the rear sidebar extensions of the saddle, both brass footloop reinforcement plates, and the round brass reinforcement plate in the center of the span.
+There is also a slot cut above each of the footloop slots – a commonly seen soldier executed field modification seen on these bags.
+As the footloop slots on the Model 1879 Saddlebags were situated for the foot loops on the Whitman Saddles, when these bags were used on the McClellan Saddles the footloop slots did not necessarily match up with the footloops on the cantle of the McClellan saddles.
+In order to secure these bags on a McClellan, a second set of footloop slots had to be cut that would match those on the saddle.
+The yoke shows evidence of wear and age, with the surface crazed with some flaking, but the leather is supple and intact.
+There is a legible early style ROCK ISLAND ARSENAL stamp in the “rising sun” cartouche outline on the yoke, just above the left bag.

 Ordering Instructions